 Peter Thomson is a Digital Brand Strategist based in Auckland, New Zealand.
 Peter specialises in digital marketing and growth strategies for finance and technology businesses.
 I’m currently the head of marketing and product design at equity crowdfunding startup Snowball Effect.

 I started out as a corporate lawyer before moving into management consulting, brand strategy and digital marketing.
 I bring a common sense and practical approach to marketing and design.
 I’m currently working at a brand strategy firm helping clients find new ways to grow their business and create new products faster.
-I’m also on the advisory board of equity crowdfunding startup Snowball Effect and a mentor on the Startup Weekend Auckland program.
+I’m also a mentor on the Startup Weekend Auckland program.

 My Business Blog

 The Peter J Thomson blog explores the world of digital innovation, brand storytelling and business strategy.
 I also write about the importance of design thinking, lean principles and startup culture.
 The most popular articles on the blog so far include: